tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 myQuestion(); // What is a closure?
 // myQuestion still knows the content of the question variable because of closure.
-// It preserved access to the question variable.
 ```

 - Closure is a tremendously important concept in all of programming.